ArthurJDurand/MDT-TS-and-Scripts/README.md

 KB4564442 for MDT --> https://support.microsoft.com/en-us/topic/windows-10-deployments-fail-with-microsoft-deployment-toolkit-on-computers-with-bios-type-firmware-70557b0b-6be3-81d2-556f-b313e29e2cb7 <--

 You will need to create a new deployment share before using this repository!
-After creating your deployment share, copy the contents of the DeploymentShare folder (from this repository) into your deployment share folder replacing existing files
+After creating your deployment share, copy the contents of the DeploymentShare folder (from this repository) into your deployment share folder replacing existing files!

 Please edit the following files inside the Control folder in your deployment share